 Coca-Cola makes it their goal to show their ideals through not only their advertisements, but through charities and events; such as the event in August of this year where Coca-Cola honored students who the first in their families to attend college.

 Advertisement today is more elaborate and high-tech than ever before, and Coca-Cola is most definitely one of the front-runners.
 The “Happiness Factory” commercial is a prime example of the digital innovation that has spread from the movie theaters and into the more everyday field of advertising.
 As a company that has long found its place in the home of the average American, Coca-Cola is able to use this new-age technology and combine it with their classic style create a unique campaign that is sure to satisfy coke drinkers of any age.

+Kassandra this is a really well done essay.
+It is well organized, transitions smoothly, has great examples, and a good thesis.
+Just strengthen that thesis.
+You say in the body of your essay the things I was suggesting needed to be in the thesis; you just have to put them there.
+Good work.

 Works Cited